 Fundamental principles governing heterogeneous catalysis, including chemical reaction equilibria, kinetics of gas-surface interactions and surface chemistry.
 Application of these fundamental principles to catalysis by metals and to acid catalysis.
 Discussion of several examples of reactions of technological interest.
-Prerequisites: CHE422; CHE423; CHE351; CHEM343 (3-0-3)
+Prerequisites: Undergraduate courses in reaction engineering and thermodynamics.
+(3-0-3)